 The sinoatrial node (or SA node) is an area in the heart muscle that triggers the heart beat.
 It's also known as the pacemaker of the heart.
 Fibrous tissue in the SA node may cause the heart to beat slower.

 Another possible change during aging is a slight enlargement of the heart, especially the left ventricle.
 This is the hardest-working of the four chambers.
 The heart wall may become thicker too.
 This means that the heart can't hold as much blood as it did when the person was younger, even if its overall size is larger than the heart of a younger person.

 In the video below a doctor describes heart changes that tend to occur as we age.
 They may sound depressing, but you'll see that at the end of the video the doctor lists ways in which we can greatly reduce the chance of the changes taking place in our bodies or of the changes affecting our health.

-Diet and a Healthy Heart
+Diet for a Healthy Heart

 Certain foods from plants have been found to have specific benefits for the cardiovascular system.
 For example, oatmeal and barley are rich in soluble fiber.
-Many fruits contain this type of fiber too.
+Many fruits contain this type of fiber, too.
 Soluble fiber lowers LDL cholesterol.
-This is the type of cholesterol that can lead to blocked arteries, heart attacks, strokes and peripheral artery disease when it's present in excess.
+This is the type of cholesterol that can lead to blocked arteries, heart attacks, strokes, and peripheral artery disease when it's present in excess.

 Another example of a very useful food from plants is cocoa, which may be especially helpful for maintaining a normal blood pressure and keeping the blood vessels healthy.
 The least processed forms of cocoa are the most beneficial.
 Spices also have health benefits.
 They can be a good substitute for salt, which can contribute to high blood pressure when eaten in excess.